-- Depending on the context, "unfaithful" could be translated as, "not faithful" or "unbelieving" or "not obedient" or "not loyal." - The phrase "the unfaithful" could be translated as, "people who are not faithful (to God)" or "unfaithful people" or "those who disobey God" or "people who rebel against God." - The term "unfaithfulness" could be translated as, "disobedience" or "disloyalty" or "not believing or obeying." - In some languages, the term "unfaithful" is related to the word for "unbelief."
+- Depending on the context, "unfaithful" could be translated as "not faithful" or "unbelieving" or "not obedient" or "not loyal." - The phrase "the unfaithful" could be translated as "people who are not faithful (to God)" or "unfaithful people" or "those who disobey God" or "people who rebel against God." - The term "unfaithfulness" could be translated as "disobedience" or "disloyalty" or "not believing or obeying." - In some languages, the term "unfaithful" is related to the word for "unbelief."

-(See also: adultery, adulterer, adulterer, disobey, disobedient, disobedience, faithful, faithfulness, unbeliever, unbelief)
+(See also: adultery, disobey, faithful, unbeliever)